 Infertility itself is not an inherited condition.
 However, conditions that can cause infertility, such as polycystic ovary syndrome, endometriosis and premature ovarian failure often occur in a number of female members in the same family.

 Blood tests are usually carried out within the first three to five days of a woman’s period to assess hormone levels.
 These tests provide an approximate measure of ovarian reserve – that is, the number of eggs a woman has left in her ovaries.
 In some hospitals, a test to measure anti-Müllerian hormone in the blood can be used as an index of ovarian reserve.
 An ultrasound scan of the ovaries to count the number of potential eggs during the first few days of a period is also another method of checking the ovarian reserve.
 This can help to measure the quantity of eggs the body is holding in reserve.
-A blood test is also taken on day 21 of the menstrual cycle to check that eggs are being released (ovulation).
+A blood test is also taken on day 21 of the menstrual cycle' data-content='1847' >menstrual cycle to check that eggs are being released (ovulation).

 Tests for current or previous Chlamydial infection are carried out in blood and urine samples and genital swabs.
 A blood test is also usually taken to ensure the woman has developed protection against rubella infection as part of the initial fertility tests.

 The method of testing whether the fallopian tubes are open or blocked can vary depending on the symptoms, personal preference and the risks to the individual patient.
 These methods include:

 Sometimes, after the above tests are carried out, the cause of the infertility remains unknown.

 The first and most important treatment is to ensure the woman is in the best possible health to conceive.
 This includes maintaining an ideal body weight (this should be a body mass index of 21–25); taking regular exercise; avoiding smoking; and limiting alcohol intake to two to three units per week.